 What are associations?
 You can associate a rubric with a tool such as Competencies or ePortfolio as a means of assessing items created in those tools.
 When you create an association for a rubric, you cannot edit or delete the rubric.
 To make changes after associating it with a tool, you should change the rubric’s status to “Archived”, then copy the rubric and make your changes to the new copy.

 Define Holistic Rubric Achievement Levels

-  Optional: Modify the Level names, which are the column headings that will appear on the rubric. (i.e. Exemplary, Satisfactory, Developing, etc.) Recommendation: Start with the lowest achievement level (Level 1) and work your way up.
+The Levels are the column headings that will appear on the rubric. (i.e. Exemplary, Satisfactory, Developing, etc.) Recommendation: Start with the lowest achievement level (Level 1) and work your way up.

-  Optional: If the scoring method is Percentages, modify the percentage start ranges for each level.
+Percentages: If the scoring method is Percentages, modify the percentage start ranges for each level.

 Descriptions can be added for each performance level to outline the requirements that must be met for this criterion.
 A rubric description is what is required to achieve the level for each criterion.
 Achievement level descriptions help evaluators determine which level best reflects a user’s achievement.
 The more detailed your descriptions are, the more consistent evaluations will be.
 You can add bolding, italics, and lists to rubric descriptions.
 You can also use Insert Stuff to add third-party content, for example, images.
 Rubric descriptions do not support replace strings and additional HTML code.